Norahamu/FashionRecommendationProject/README.md

 1. **Data Loading & Exploration**:
    - Importing the dataset and examining its structure.
-   - Checking the distribution of categories, subcategories, and labels.
+   - Checking the distribution of categories, subcategories, labels and gender.

 2. **Data Visualization**:
    - Displaying sample images from the dataset.